 Teaching skills are critical for teacher and student success and a big responsibility.
-The ideal teacher should make sure that their students feel relaxed and safe in the classroom.
+The ideal teacher should ensure their students feel relaxed and safe in the classroom.
 When students like a teacher, their job becomes easier, and they achieve a lot more.
 Establishing a positive relationship with your students will lead to greater accomplishment for both the teacher and the students.

 Students spend more time at school than they do at home.
-You know how they say that school is the second home for a child.
+Do you know how they say that school is the second home for a child?
 That means teachers must serve as excellent role models for their students.

 Teaching is About Developing Relationships